Halloween: A Spooky Time for People and Pets

 Allison Biddick, DVM, MS, DACVECC, emergency and critical care specialist at BluePearl in Oklahoma City, affirmed this finding, saying the biggest risk for pets around Halloween is chocolate ingestion.
 However, candy of any kind could also be cause for concern.
-Aside from sugar-substitute found commonly in sugar-free gums and mints also pose serious health risks to pets if ingested.

 The most common toxicity we see this time of the year is chocolate ingestion.
 Dogs just can’t resist the smell of all that chocolate around the house,” remarked Dr. Biddick.
 “Dark chocolate and baker’s chocolate pose the highest risks, but even milk chocolate can be toxic for pets.
 It’s best to keep all candy far away from pets’ reach, and to keep a close eye on them on Halloween day and the days following…you just don’t know if or when they’ll find a hidden stash of candy.”

 Dr. Biddick shared these six expert tips to help keep pets safe this Halloween.